Aaron Rodgers clarifies 'misleading' vaccination status comments

 — Tom Pelissero (@TomPelissero) November 9, 2021

-During the interview, he also apologized for some of the things he said last week but ultimately that “respects everybody’s opinion.”
+During the interview, he also apologized for some of the things he said last week but ultimately said that he “respects everybody’s opinion.”

 Rodgers stated that he "just shared his point of view, and now he’s being crucified for it."